MarkB19988/CapstoneProject2-SpaceInvadersReboot/README.md

 ##### Cross Referenced Questions
 The first thing I will be doing to analyse and extract results from my data is using my survey answers to answer the 3 questions I set out to answer at the start of my primary research.
 The first question I will be answering is the following:

-###### Do software developers understand what good cyber security? does this understanding grow with more experience?
+###### Do software developers understand what good cyber security is? does this understanding grow with more experience?
 To answer this question I will need to look at few question that were included in my survey specifically.
 These are questions 3, 4, 6 and what course level they are on.

 Looking at questions 3 and 4, if my theory that more experience leads to a better knowledge of cyber security is true, I would have expected people with more experience to know that a stronger password is one that has more characters.
 This is because a computer will take longer to crack a password if there is more data that it has to get correct.